pgmesa/synapgrad/README.md

 pip install synapgrad
 ```

 > :Note: There is another branch in this repository called `synaptorch`, which presents an alternative implementation of synapgrad with a more torch-like engine.
-However, this version is outdated and not as efficient.
+However, this version is outdated and far less efficient.
 Despite that, I still recommend taking a look at it as it replicates better how pytorch engine works.

 ## Technical Description